-Nursing course australia
+Nursing course For International students

 Registered Nurses provide nursing care to patients in hospitals, aged care and other health care facilities, and in the community.
 The Bachelor of Nursing is the qualification that you need to work as a Registered Nurse in Australia.
 The Bachelor of nursing runs for 3 years (Or 2 years after completing the Diploma of Nursing).
 After you complete your Registered Nurse course, you have to apply to the AHPRA (Australian Health Practitioner Regulation Agency) to practice as a Registered Nurse.

 Nursing graduates in Australia are capable of delivering safe and competent practice.
 The Bachelor of Nursing emphasises nursing practice and theory to assist you to operate as part of a professional health care team.
 The course aims to develop professional health workers that have the necessary skills and knowledge to make safe and ethical decisions, and communicate flawlessly with patients and medical professionals.

 Throughout your studies, you will develop skills through clinical placements across the health sector in numerous different departments, and be exposed to a range of clinical placements including aged care, acute and sub-acute, community, mental health, paediatric and high dependency nursing.